kjaugustin/h1b-statistics/README.md

 The immigration data trends on H1B(H-1B, H-1B1, E-3) visa application processing over the past years can be studied by analyzing the data  available from the US Department of Labor and its [Office of Foreign Labor Certification Performance Data](https://www.foreignlaborcert.doleta.gov/performancedata.cfm#dis).
 There are ready-made reports available for [2018](https://www.foreignlaborcert.doleta.gov/pdf/PerformanceData/2018/H-1B_Selected_Statistics_FY2018_Q4.pdf) and [2017](https://www.foreignlaborcert.doleta.gov/pdf/PerformanceData/2017/H-1B_Selected_Statistics_FY2017.pdf), but the site doesn’t have them for past years.
 Here I present a mechanism to analyze past years data and calculate two metrics: **Top 10 Occupations** and **Top 10 States** for **certified** visa applications.

-Your code should be modular and reusable for future.
-If the newspaper gets data for the year 2019 (with the assumption that the necessary data to calculate the metrics are available) and puts it in the `input` directory, running the `run.sh` script should produce the results in the `output` folder without needing to change the code.

 # Input Dataset